Bibliome/KBPubMedBERT/README.md

 ```
 sbatch process.slurm {corpus_name} false true
 ```
-3. Train without KB information (will train a single model seeded by 61; you can change hyper-parameters in run_no_kb.slurm)
+3. Train without KB information (will train a single model seeded by 61; change hyper-parameters in run_no_kb.slurm)
 ```
 sbatch run_no_kb.slurm
 ```
-4. Train with KB information (will train a single model seeded by 61; you can change hyper-parameters in run_no_kb.slurm)
+4. Train with KB information (will train a single model seeded by 61; change hyper-parameters in run_no_kb.slurm)
 ```
 sbatch run_with_kb.slurm
 ```
+5. ❕(recommended) Set --dry_run to make a quick path (to make sure codes being executed without errors).

 🔴 Inference only
-1. (optional) Same as the first step for training (❗If you skip the first step, entities that do no exist in training will be initialized randomly and might degrade the performance.)
+1. (optional) Same as the first step for training: obtain pre-trained RotatE graph embeddings. (❗If you skip the first step, entities that do no exist in training will be initialized randomly and might degrade the performance)
 2. Download a model pre-trained on BB-Rel (10 models to choose, links in pretrained_download_links.csv):
 ```
 gdown --folder https://drive.google.com/drive/folders/1kVoBsKMBQ3ghTalfirP9uxjYZx45yHH0?usp=drive_link
 ```
-or you can just use run the previous part and train them using the data provided (under data/bbrel/).
 3. Generate data (without pre-trained KG embeddings; otherwise set the last parameter to true)
 ```
 sbatch process.slurm {corpus_name} true false